iverds/booster2019-graphql/presentation/booster.md

 # Challenges with REST

-- Hard to do correct (for me at least)
+- Hard to do correctly (for me at least)
 - Often ends up with REST-ish endpoints
 - Underfetching and Overfetching